353solutions/353bytes/go/defer/playbook.md

     $ ulimit -a

-You can see that I can have only 1024 file descriptors.
+You can see that I can have about a million file descriptors.
+This might seem like a lot, but let's do a small calculation.
+Say you have a server that get a moderate 100RPS

+    $ cat '100*60*60*24' | bc

+And you're already out of file descriptors.

 These bugs of forgetting to close a file are hard.
 Your server will work fine for a couple of day and then start failing with the cryptic message of "too many open files".
 Good luck finding the error.

 Once you acquire a resource, you want to make sure it's released - even if there was an error (panic) in your code.
 The `defer` statement does just that.